The-Back-Room/The-Back-Room.github.io/ROADMAP.md

         - **Resident Evil**: Theme pack inspired by the "Resident Evil" franchise by Capcom.
         - **The Legend of Zelda**: Theme pack inspired by "The Legend of Zelda" franchise by Nintendo.
         - **Hellblade**: Theme pack inspired by the "Hellblade" franchise by Ninja Theory.
+        - **Grand Theft Auto**: Theme pack inspired by the "Grand Theft Auto" franchise by Rockstar Games.
+        - **Battlefield**: Theme pack inspired by the "Battlefield" franchise by EA DICE.
+        - **Call of Duty**: Theme pack inspired by the "Call of Duty" franchise by Infinity Ward, Treyarch, Sledgehammer Games, and Raven Software.

     - **Film Inspired**: Film inspired themes.
 This list is not in any particular order and may change at any time.